 - Not addressed to customers, but must drive these communications

-- Articulating the essence of a business, defining exactly what the organization intends to make happen in the customer’s life
+- Articulating the essence of a business, defining exactly what the organization intends to provide in the customer’s life

 In other words, it’s at the heart of any B2B firm, especially customer-oriented service businesses.
 It focuses your daily activities and creates a framework for customer service.
 It makes your firm more human and delivers a superior experience.

 If you’re not convinced this is important, consider that outstanding customer experiences help create loyalty, repeat business, and a lower rate of switching to your competition.
 It translates directly to your bottom line, which we will all agree is a good thing.